Suggester/Documentation/sumup.md

 # Public Commands Sumup
 Suggester contains a lot of commands everyone can use, but they don't really need a whole article for each and every of them, as they are mostly basic.
-You'll find in this page the full list of public commands with a quick explanation of what they do
+You'll find in this page the full list of public commands with a quick explanation of what they do.

 Commands in this list will use the default prefix (`.`), meaning if you configured a different one, you will have to replace it accordingly.

 ### Public Commands